michaelyaakoby/testfun/README.md

 #### 2.14
 1. Fixed a bug in classpath scanning that failed to run on mac OS because classpath separtor is different then the one in windows.

+#### 2.15
+1. Added support for HTTP forms.
+2. Added support for basic authentication.

 Usage
 -----
 ### Getting started